Tarakan: Economy

 The city was once a leading oil producer in the Dutch East Indies; to-day however, oil only comprises six percent of the total Tarakan economy.
 Fisheries and processed products now dominate the economy.
 The city is still the biggest contributor to the North Kalimantan economy, contributing 37.05 percent.
 The economic growth in 2015 was 7.52 percent, which is above the national average.
 The unemployment rate in 2019 was 4.78 percent.
 There are 14 companies based in Tarakan as of 2019.
 As a result, in 2021 it is the 17th richest city in Indonesia.
 The poverty rate as of 2020 was around 6 percent.

 The agriculture sector is small, with only 33 ha being cultivated as paddy fields.
 It has been declining massively since 2018, with drops as high as 45.81 percent of crop yields.
 Other agriculture products such as cassava and sweet potatoes are also declining, with each only using around 174 ha and 10 ha respectively.
 Tourism has been a growing sector, with around 227,638 tourists visiting the city in 2019.
 There are 33 registered banks in the city as of 2020, consisting of 23 public banks and 10 private banking institutions.

 Governance

 Administrative districts

 The city is divided into four districts (kecamatan), tabulated below with their land areas and their populations at the 2010 census and 2020 Census, together with the official estimates as at mid 2024.
-The table also includes the number of administrative villages (all rated as urban kelurahan) in each district, and its postal codes.
+The table also includes the number of subdistricts (all rated as urban kelurahan) in each district, and its postal codes.